Ak-Baital Pass is the highest road pass in the former Soviet Union

-Ak-Baital pass is a high mountain pass on the border of the Republic of Tajikistan (GBAO region) and Kyrgyzstan at an elevation of 4.655-meter (15,270 ft) above the sea level.
-The pass is a part of the Trans-Alay Range and it’s the highest road pass in the former Soviet Union.
+Ak-Baital Pass is a high mountain pass at an elevation of 4.670m (15,321ft) above the sea level, located in the Gorno-Badakhshan Autonomous Region of Tajikistan.
+It’s the highest road pass in the former Soviet Union.

 Set high in the Pamir Mountains, the road to the summit, also known as Pereval Akbaytal, is the defiant M41 road, known informally and more commonly as the Pamir Highway.
 At this altitude it's the highest point of this infamous route, sometimes referred to as “The Road from Hell”.
 This section of the road is barely passable.
 Throughout the area, the land is typically rugged and dry.
 Construction and maintenance levels vary substantially along the highway.
 The roadway is paved is some areas, but is mostly unpaved.
 The pass will get you closer to the moon than perhaps you’ve ever been, and not just because of the head-swimming altitude – the landscape is lunar barren and otherworldly, though a little wetter than the earth’s orbiting rock – beautiful blue water lakes bejewel the area, the best being the haunting deep of a lifeless Lake Karakul.
 Travelling through here is like a trip to a parallel world, where the landscape is bigger, bolder and infused with the eerie, all under the high, wide presence of a brilliant blue sky.